- Download our Moving to France Guide (PDF)

 Dining etiquette in France

-As a rule, the French don't have much tolerance for picky eaters.
-While it's fairly common to customise an order of food according to one's preferences in foreign restaurants, this behaviour isn't acceptable in most French establishments or at someone's home.
+Dining etiquette in France follows specific rules, and as a general principle, the French don’t have much tolerance for picky eaters.
+While it’s fairly common to customise an order of food according to your preferences in restaurants abroad, this behaviour isn’t acceptable in most French establishments or at someone’s home, although attitudes in metropolitan areas are slowly evolving.

-Once the usual questions around food allergies have been addressed, the host/hostess expects guests to finish what they're served.
-It is frowned upon to leave food on a plate, especially as servings aren't typically large and food preparation, particularly in someone's home, is a labour of love that can only be reciprocated through appreciation and enjoyment of the meal.
+Once the usual questions around food allergies have been addressed, the host/hostess expects you to finish what you’re served.
+It is frowned upon to leave food on your plate, especially as servings aren’t typically large, and food preparation, particularly in someone’s home, is a labour of love.
+It can only be reciprocated through your thorough appreciation and enjoyment of the meal.

 Cultural nuances in France

-The French aren't known for being gregarious and open.
-Restraint and reserve play a big role in most interactions, and overt friendliness is not something one encounters overnight.
-Expats should prepare to be patient when it comes to fostering connections with locals.
+Cultural nuances in France can be subtle yet important.
+The French aren’t known for being gregarious and open.
+Restraint and reserve play a big role in most interactions, and overt friendliness is not something you’ll encounter overnight.
+You should be prepared to be patient when it comes to fostering connections with locals, as building meaningful relationships takes time.

-The French can be very direct, which can be misconstrued as rude, especially if one is not used to such forthrightness.
-Expats should learn not to take this personally.
+The French can be very direct, which can be misconstrued as rude, especially if you’re not used to such forthrightness.
+Try not to take this personally; it’s simply a cultural difference in communication style that values clarity and precision.
+Making an effort to speak even basic French will significantly improve your chances of connecting with locals.

 Shopping hours in France